EDR8001 Effective and Ethical Educational Research

 |Description||Marks out of||Wtg (%)||Due Date||Notes|

-- Assessment due dates will be negotiated individually between the student and their supervisors.
+- Assessment due dates will be negotiated individually between the student and her/his supervisors.

 Important assessment information